wp-plugins/genesis-js-no-js/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Improved plugin so script is hooked in with priority 1 - avoids a theme placing anything before the script (props [Josh Stauffer](http://twitter.com/joshstauffer))

 = 1.0 =
 * First public version.

 == Upgrade Notice ==

+= 1.0.1 =
+Minor change to avoid potential problems with themes hooking in elements before the script.

 = 1.0 =
 Update from nothingness.
 You will feel better for it.